How to Make an Excel File Smaller

 - Save the file after removing the excess rows and columns to reduce the file size.

-Now when you press CTRL + END, the mouse pointer will move to Column C25394.
+Now when you press CTRL + END, the mouse pointer moves to Column C25394.

 Remove Empty Worksheets